ivanapinto/jsx_components/README.md

 # jsx_components
-Practicing JSX components and props
+Practicing JSX components and props.
+This is part of Meta front end certification